Oakdale, Pennsylvania: Education

 Oakdale is served by the West Allegheny School District.

 Western Allegheny Community Library serves Findlay Township, North Fayette, and Oakdale.

-Oakdale is home to Pittsburgh Technical College, (formerly Pittsburgh Technical Institute) as well as the West Hills branch of Community College of Allegheny County.
+Oakdale was home to Pittsburgh Technical College, (formerly Pittsburgh Technical Institute) as well as the West Hills branch of Community College of Allegheny County.

 Transportation

 Oakdale's main road is Pennsylvania Route 978, locally known as Clinton Ave.
 The road bisects the town while running in a generally northwest-southeast pattern.
 Oakdale is located approximately equidistant from Pennsylvania Route 576 and U.S. Route 22-30.
 (Note: Throughout much of western Allegheny County, U.S. routes 22 and 30 run concurrently.)
 Pittsburgh's Panhandle Trail also runs through central Oakdale.

 Rail transport today into and through Oakdale is nonexistent, as the last freight railway has been converted into the Panhandle Trail.
 Public transport is also nonexistent within the town, aside from bus service to Pittsburgh Technical College.

 Oakdale is located very close to Pittsburgh International Airport and is within a 20-minute drive.